whanyu1212/adk-bugs-compilation/README.md

 2. Set `include_thoughts=False` in ThinkingConfig
 3. Remove `output_schema` if free-form thoughts are needed

-**Status**: Unresolved - Framework should either:
+**Status**: Unresolved - `AgentTool` should:
+- Return the actual structured output, not the thoughts, when an agent has both `include_thoughts=True` and `output_schema`
+- Separate thoughts from the tool's return value
-- Prevent this configuration combination
+- Or prevent this configuration combination with a clear error message

-- Automatically disable thoughts when output_schema is set
-- Document this limitation clearly
+**Reported**: Issue #3706